josechannels/kickstarter-analysis/Readme.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-A first conclusion is that the largest number of successfull theater campaings were launched in May (111 successfull campaigns).
-This number is three times higher than the number of successful campaigns launched in the month of December (lowest number of successfull campaings in a month).
+A first conclusion is that a significantly larger number of successfull theater campaigns were launched in the months of May (111 successfull campaigns) and June (100 successful campaigns) than in any other month - this is based on the observation that the average number of succesfull campaigns per month was 70+/-20 (Mean +/- 1 SD).
+No other month exceeded this metric.
+This analysis suggests the chances of a theater campaign being successfull is higher when launched in the months of May and June.

-A second conclusion is that the number of campaigns that were cancelled per month was small compared to the number of campaigns that suceeded or failed: With the exception of the month of January when 7 campaigns were cancelled, in the rest of the months of the year, the number of canceled campaigns ranged between 2 and 4.
+A second conclusion is that the number of campaigns that were cancelled in January is significantly higher than in any other month: This conclusion is based on the observation that the average number of canceled theater campaigns per month was 3+/-2 (avg +/- 1 SD) and only in January was the number higher than the average plus 1 standarde deviation: 7 versus 5.
+This analysis sugggests that one should avoid to start a theater campaign in January.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?